 Business Development Committee

 In addition to the expertise of the committee, mentors who specialize in a variety of different areas such as product, marketing, domestic and international sales, media, funding, finance, sourcing, legal, operations and human resources will be brought in to guide program participants.

 Brands interested in participating for the Business Development Program must be paid SIMA members, have an annual revenue of $5 million or less, be able and willing to participate in the 12-month mentorship program.
 They will also need to submit a Business Development Program application during the annual open enrollment period and be ready for an in-person brand pitch.
-The next open enrollment period will be in mid 2017.
+The next open enrollment period will be in early 2018.
 Questions?
 Contact email@example.com.